j-a-machado/selenium-java-cucumber/README.md

 2. If you are using Windows, set the JAVA_HOME Variable.
 You can use [this tutorial](https://confluence.atlassian.com/doc/setting-the-java_home-variable-in-windows-8895.html).

-3. Make sure you have the correct ChromeDriver.

-    More informations about how to do it, [here](https://chromedriver.chromium.org/downloads/version-selection).

-    Set the right driver and the right SO that you are using at the [LoginSteps.java](https://github.com/j-a-machado/selenium-java-cucumber/blob/main/src/test/java/StepDefinitions/LoginSteps.java) file.

-4. Clone this repository.
+3. Clone this repository.

     ```
     git clone https://github.com/j-a-machado/selenium-java-cucumber.git
     ```

+4. Make sure you have the correct ChromeDriver.

+    More informations about how to do it, [here](https://chromedriver.chromium.org/downloads/version-selection).

+    Put the driver _.exe_ file at _/AccentureCucumberJava/src/test/resources/drivers_ folder.

+    Set the right driver and the right SO that you are using at the [LoginSteps.java](https://github.com/j-a-machado/selenium-java-cucumber/blob/main/src/test/java/StepDefinitions/LoginSteps.java) file.